What Are Miranda Rights?

 Anyone who is pulled over for a DUI should be mindful of what they say when speaking to a police officer.
 Be cooperative and don’t lie to the officer, but avoid providing self-incriminating evidence.

 According to the FBI, in 2010, more than 1.4 million Americans were arrested for driving under the influence.
-Drivers arrested in FL for DUI should contact a Fort Lauderdale DUI attorney as soon as possible.
-Set up a consultation to discuss building a defense against charges in FL for DUI.
+Drivers arrested in Florida for DUI should contact a Fort Lauderdale DUI defense lawyer as soon as possible.
+Contact us to set up a consultation with our DUI defense lawyer to discuss building a defense against charges in FL for DUI.